vinceskahan/v5wiki/Add-sensor.md

 *You must make sure the units match!*

 That is, whatever unit system you use in `pond.txt`, must match the unit system used by the incoming record.
+The unit system used by the incoming record will be given by `event.record['usUnits']`.

+See the table given by the [Appendix *Units*](http://www.weewx.com/docs/customizing.htm#units) in the *Customizing Guide* for the meaning of the various unit system codes.

 ### Multiple sensors